 If on-chip breakpoints are used, the resources to set the breakpoints are provided by the CPU.
-Those CPU resources only allow to set single address instruction breakpoints.
+For the Arm architecture the on-chip breakpoints are provided by the "ICEbreaker" unit. on-chip breakpoints are usually needed for instructions in FLASH/ROM.